-In our opinion, the consolidated financial highlights derived from the audited consolidated financial statements of RBC Royal Bank N.V. for the year ended October 31, 2015 are consistent, in all material respects, with those financial statements, in accordance with Provisions for Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions, as set by the Central Bank of Curaçao and Sint Maarten.
+In our opinion, the consolidated financial highlights derived from the audited consolidated financial statements of RBC Royal Bank N.V. and its Subsidiaries for the year ended October 31, 2016 are consistent, in all material respects, with those financial statements in accordance with the Provisions for the Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions, as set by the Central Bank of Curação and Sint Maarten.